 - Some patients with congestive heart failure reported additional heart problems after going through Hyperbaric Oxygen Therapy.

-Not all patients respond equally to all treatments.
+Note- Not all patients respond equally to all treatments.
 Often, healing depends on the nature and extent of the wound.
-Even if different studies come up with contradictory results, the strong scientific reasoning is quite supportive of the healing power of the Hyperbaric Oxygen Therapy.